OWASP/www-project-cornucopia/tab_roadmap.md

 ### Create a New Deck

 The first deck, Cornucopia Ecommerce Website Edition, has been renamed Cornucopia Website App Edition and is currently available in six languages.
-There is also a mobile app specific deck called Cornucopia Mobile App Edition available in english only.
+There is also a mobile app specific deck called Cornucopia Mobile App Edition available in English only.
 Do you have an idea for your own application security requirements card deck?